Usage of attribute

 HTML attributes

-We are three specifics attributes.
+We have three specifics attributes.

 • :mod : Use for flexgrid : container, row and columns.

-• :var: Use for updating/setting selector
+• :var: For updating/setting selectors

 How to use it